Double detected spin-dependent quantum dot: Continuous quantum measurement of an observable

-Under unitary evolution, the following transformation is added to eq. \eqref{SSE}
+Under unitary evolution, the following transformation is added to eq. \eqref{SS}

 where $\hat{H}$ is the Hamiltonian.
-For the eqs. \eqref{SME},\eqref{decoherence} the transformation is:
+For the eqs. \eqref{SM},\eqref{decoherence} the transformation is:

-If we want to treat a non-unitary dynamics then the infinitesimal transformation $\mathcal{L} \hat{\rho} \,dt$ can be added only to eqs. \eqref{SME},\eqref{decoherence}.
-We have to remark also that the form of the equations is the consequence of the Gaussian choose of $\hat{\Pi}(x)$.
+If we want to treat non-unitary dynamics then the infinitesimal transformation $\mathcal{L} \hat{\rho} \,dt$ can be added only to eqs. \eqref{SM} and \eqref{decoherence}.
+We have to remark also that the form of the equation of motion, namely the appearance of the double commutator, is the consequence of the Gaussian form of $\hat{\Pi}(x)$.